arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ![Alvik fully charged - Green LED](assets/charged.png)

-***Don't confuse the RGB status LED with the power ON LED of the Nano ESP32, that is always green.***
+***Don't confuse the RGB status LED with the power ON LED of the Nano ESP32, which is always green.***

 #### Inputs